BA (Honours) Business Management with Global Industries

 First year (level 4)

 All Business Management students study the same core module in their first year.
-This module introduces you to key business topics in the context of a real organisation.
+This module introduces you to key business topics in the context of real organisations (including one you’ll start!)

 Core modules - Principles of Business 1 and 2

-In Principles of Business 1, learners will be made aware of the many interconnected core areas of business (such as strategy, finance, organisational behaviour, people management, and marketing) that need to be considered in successfully running an organisation.
-The assessment for this module is by an assignment and an exam.
+In Principles of Business 1, learners will be made aware of the many interconnected core areas of business (such as strategy, finance, organisational behaviour, law, people management, and marketing) that need to be considered in successfully running an organisation.

-In Principles of Business 2, students will develop an integrated understanding of the operations of a business in the context of real organisations, to inspire them with a real interest in the discipline at the beginning of their degree study.
+In Principles of Business 2, students will develop an integrated understanding of the operations of a business in the context of organisations, to inspire them with a real interest in the discipline at the beginning of their degree study.
 This module proceeds in two parts.
-The first part consists of an experiential project, and in the second part, students will need to consider and reflect upon the key issues around strategy, leadership, governance and the ability to function as a team.
-The assessment for this module is by an assignment and a group presentation.
+The first part consists of an experiential project where students work in groups to start their own businesses, and in the second part, students will need to consider and reflect upon the key issues around strategy, leadership, governance and the ability to function as a team.

-During the first term, you will be studying two further modules (compulsary by logisitics)
+During the first term, you will be studying two further modules (compulsory by logistics)

 - Professional Behaviours and Customer Management (15 credits)